-I saw some book angels at a craft show some years ago, and I filed the idea away in the back of my mind for a some day project.
+I saw a book angel at a craft show some years ago, and I filed the idea away in the back of my mind for a some day project.

 I thought it should be pretty easy to figure out how to make one.